Calming support

 Keep the calming section practical

-We are building this cluster as a clear, fun explainer section first — easy to read, but still honest about what support products can and cannot do.
+We are building this cluster as a clear, honest explainer section first: easy to read, upfront about what support products can and cannot do.

 Back to the calming cluster →